-Perhaps the best advice reflects the suggestion made in the last paragraph of the suggested response to the preceding question.
-In short, Netflix needs to focus on its core competency, which is the distribution of digital media, and not get distracted into pursuing other related businesses.
+Perhaps the best advice is Netflix needs to focus on its core competency, which is the distribution of digital media, and not get distracted into pursuing other related businesses.
 Netflix also needs to work vigorously to repair damaged relationships with content suppliers.

 The students should be encouraged to be creative as well as practical in providing suggestion as to what course of action Netflix could or should pursue.
-Of course, the students should be pushed to think through and logically justify their suggested course(s) of action.
+The students should be pushed to think through and logically justify their suggested course(s) of action.

-SOURCE: This case solution was written by Michael K. McCuddy, The Louis S. and Mary L. Morgal Chair of Christian Business Ethics and Professor of Management, College of Business, Valparaiso University.
+SOURCE: This case was written by Michael K. McCuddy, The Louis S. and Mary L. Morgal Chair of Christian Business Ethics and Professor of Management, College of Business Administration, Valparaiso University.